OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 The story starts with the recently completed [Octopus Deploy Kubernetes Agent](https://octopus.com/blog/kubernetes-agent).

-The Kubernetes Agent was our "man on the inside", simplifying deployments into a Kubernetes cluster.
+The Kubernetes Agent was our "contact on the inside", simplifying deployments into a Kubernetes cluster.
 It allowed Deployments to execute Kubernetes commands, from _within_ the cluster.

 We've now built a Kubernetes Worker - an extension to the Agent, which is able to execute any workload in the cluster